Purdue-CSUSB/CS-190-F2016/README.md

 The Purdue CS 190 Tools course was started in Fall of 2013 by the Undergraduate Student Board of Computer Science (USB) at Purdue.
-The course was a response to the need of new CS students to learn basic tools to be proffessional and efficient in their other CS courses.
+The course was a response to the need of new CS students to learn basic tools to be professional and efficient in their other CS courses.
 The course focuses on practical skills required to be a good programmer, starting with a functional knowledge of UNIX shells, and ranging to editors, debuggers, and source control